uzairqidwai/sipp-msd/README.md

 ```
 docker ps
 ```
 You should be able to see the sipp-docker container running.
 Make note of the container ID (copy it).
-Then run use the following command to pass any commands to the container:
+Then run use the following command to pass any commands to the container.
+(Note: The container will be in the directory sipp is installed in by default)
 ```
 sudo docker exec -it <container ID> <command to pass>
 ```